Tired of dirty coaches and toilets on trains? Indian Railways has good news for passengers

 6) The Railway Ministry claimed that bed linen (except blanket) provided for AC passengers are washed after every single use.
 Earlier, blankets were being cleaned at least once in two months.
 However, recently, washing frequency of blankets have been recently increased to minimum once in a month.
 In addition to this, the ministry also claimed that in order to improve the quality of washing of bed linen, 59 mechanized laundries have been set up in the Railways.

 Clean trains and basic standards of hygiene are some of the basic expectations that people have from Indian Railways.
-While it remains to be seen whether the abbe mentioned steps listed by Indian Railways bear fruit and have a visible difference, as passengers it is also our responsibility to not litter and spit in trains and maintain basic cleanliness while using toilets on trains.
+While it remains to be seen whether the above mentioned steps listed by Indian Railways bear fruit and have a visible difference, as passengers it is also our responsibility to not litter and spit in trains and maintain basic cleanliness while using toilets on trains.